mmann1123/YM_Conference_Thailand/select_expressions.md

 ```

 Using these methods, you can construct clear and functional expressions for data selection in QGIS, enhancing both the readability and maintainability of your code.

+## Problem Solving Expression Errors

+If you encounter errors while constructing expressions, check for typos, missing quotes, and proper field names.
+The QGIS expression builder can be a helpful tool to test and validate your expressions before using them in Python scripts.

+Examples of errors:
+> Correct
+`rice_layer.selectByExpression(r"\"primary_crop\" = 'maize'")`

+> Error: Field name should not have spaces between the quotes.
+`rice_layer.selectByExpression(r" \"primary_crop\" = 'maize' ")`

+> Error: Missing quotes around the field name.
+`rice_layer.selectByExpression(r"primary_crop = 'maize'")`

+> Error: Capitalization errors
+`rice_layer.selectByExpression(r"\"Primary_Crop\" = 'maize'")`